flutter/website/src/docs/development/ui/widgets-intro.md

 {{site.alert.note}}
-  If you would like to become better acquainted with Flutter by diving into some code, check out [Basic layout codelab](/docs/codelabs/layout-basics), [Building Layouts in Flutter](/docs/development/ui/layout), and [Adding Interactivity to Your Flutter App](/docs/development/ui/interactive).
+  If you would like to become better acquainted with Flutter by diving into some code, check out [Basic Flutter layout codelab](/docs/codelabs/layout-basics), [Building Layouts in Flutter](/docs/development/ui/layout), and [Adding Interactivity to Your Flutter App](/docs/development/ui/interactive).